thomaslaurenson/thomaslaurenson.github.io/_posts/2018-09-14-disabling-adsense-analytics-and-disqus-on-local-jekyll-builds.md

 The official Jekyll documentation states that **the default value for `JEKYLL_ENV` is development**.
 So, if you build, or serve, a Jekyll-powered website, the environment value will always be `development`.
 This means that you have to explicitly set the environment value to `production` if you want to build, or serve, the Jekyll website in production mode.

-However, in some scenarios you will not have full control over the Jekyll environment value.
+However, in some scenarios, you will not have full control over the Jekyll environment value.
 A great example is GitHub pages, where the default value for `JEKYLL_ENV` is `production`.

 - **Lesson learned:** The default Jekyll environment is `development`

 - **Lesson learned:** The default Jekyll environment on GitHub pages is `production`

 I always like code snippets when reading about some sort of configuration or setting.
 So I have provided a collection of examples of how to use the Jekyll environment to enable or disable specific website content.
-I have included example for Google Analytics, Google Adsense and Disqus Comments.
+I have included an example for Google Analytics, Google Adsense and Disqus Comments.

 ## Disabling Google Analytics in Local Jekyll Development

 Although you can disable Google Analytics data collection from specific IP addresses, it still makes sense to disable the service on your development build.
 For example, you may have a dynamic IP address from your ISP, or you may develop your website from multiple locations and it can become cumbersome to add numerous IPs to the Analytics filter.
-The code below displays and example of how to enable Google Analytics only on the production environment.
+The code below displays an example of how to enable Google Analytics only on the production environment.

 {% raw %}
 ```liquid